e-picsa/picsa-apps/libs/components/README.md

-# libs-components
+# components

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test libs-components` to execute the unit tests.
+Run `nx test components` to execute the unit tests.